2-Rail O Scale Primer

 Now that you’ve determined the space available for your layout, you should then decide what era you wish to model.
 Will it be the 1890s, 1920s, 1940s, etc.?
 Part of that decision will naturally depend on your preference of railroad equipment and the availability of commercially-made models.
 If you are able to scratch-build models, your horizon is limitless.
 If your fancy is toward steam locomotives, then obviously it will have to be sometime before the 1960s after which time steam disappeared from mainline operation.
 On the other hand, this is YOUR railroad empire – you can haul the most modern of equipment behind your steam power and create a logical explanation for the seeming incongruity.

 The next step is to determine what kind of track plan you should use.
-The most common one is the round-and-round layout where trains run continuously in a loop.
+There are many layout planning publications and the plans can be adapted for any scale.
+The most common one is the round-and-round layout where trains are able to run continuously in a loop.
 It can be a simple circular layout plan, or it can be a loop folded over one or more times so that trains seem to traverse the layout more than once before returning to the starting point to begin the cycle again.
 This latter plan will obviously require more space.
 One plan that will work regardless of the amount of space is the point-to-point system as exemplified by the real railroads.
-Trains proceed from one end of the line to the other end where locomotives are turned around to begin the return journey.
+Trains proceed from one end of the line to the other end where locomotives are turned around or reverse to begin the return journey.
 This makes for realistic operation and many layouts, including large club layouts, employ this strategy which is favored by those interested in prototype operation.
 A variation on this is an out-and-back plan where a reverse loop is incorporated at the end of the track.
 One inescapable fact of O scale is that the size will limit the amount of track on your layout even if you have a huge basement, attic, or train room.

 One thing that must be considered in planning an O-scale layout is the weight of O-scale models.
 Benchwork must be sturdy enough to support the heaviest of the locomotives and the scenery that you will be using (more on benchwork in a later section).
 Also, if your layout will be large, access holes or spaces must be placed so that models are within easy reach.
 It’s OK to reach over to pick up an HO-scale locomotive, but try picking up a 15-pound O-scale locomotive at arm’s length without damaging the model or getting a hernia in the process.
 These access holes and spaces must be carefully planned when designing your layout.